dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

     is treated as a first read and the initializer expression is evaluated again.

-A write to a field or variable which is marked `late` and `final` is a runtime error unless the field or variable was declared with no initializer expression, and there have been no previous writes to the field or variable (including via an initializing formal or an initializer list entry).
+Let `v` be a `late` and `final` non-local variable without an initializing expression.
+It is a run-time error to invoke the setter `v=` if a value has previously been assigned to `v` (which could be due to an initializing formal or a constructor initializer list, or due to an invocation of the setter).

+Let `v` be a `late` and `final` local variable without an initializing expression.
+It is a run-time error to assign a value to `v` if a value has previously been assigned to `v`.

 Overriding a field which is marked both `late` and `final` with a member which does not otherwise introduce a setter introduces an implicit setter which